Monitoring and surveys

 Acoustic monitoring for bats

-Our ability to undertake robust and reliable acoustic surveys for bats and other animals has been revolutionised in recent years by the development of high quality full-spectrum acoustic detectors.
-As with all ‘big data’, it takes a lot of time to process and interpret the often large amounts of data these devices can collect, which makes timely reporting back to the client difficult.
+Our ability to undertake robust and reliable acoustic monitoring surveys for bats and other animals has been revolutionised in recent years by the development of high quality full-spectrum acoustic detectors.
+As with all ‘big data’, it takes a lot of time to process and interpret the often large amounts of audio data these devices can collect, which makes timely reporting back to the client difficult.
 This can result in situations where rare species may only be discovered after the end of the field season and follow-up is not possible.
 Dealing efficiently with large volumes of data has required the development of new analytical tools and ways of working.

 BTO Consulting has developed a new classifier that automates the analysis of recordings, interprets these results and provides a robust species-level estimate of error rate.
 This provides an objective framework for the analysis recordings that minimises error and maximises the speed of processing.
 The classifier has been used successfully for both targeted surveys for rare species, as well as mass-participation surveys.